 What is a Public Charity?

-Generally, organizations that are classified as public charities are those that receive a greater portion of their financial support from the general public or governmental units, and have greater interaction with the public.
+Generally, many organizations that are classified as public charities are those that receive a greater portion of their financial support from the general public or governmental units, and have greater interaction with the public.

 Public charities may receive contributions from different sources, including the general public, governmental agencies, corporations, private foundations, among other sources.
 Some may hold fundraising events.
 Others may earn revenue from the conduct of activities in furtherance of the organization’s exempt purposes – such as tuition or fees for services.

 A public charity is either publicly supported (derives a substantial portion of its support from the public) or functions to support one or more organizations that are public charities.
-More on these supporting organizations here: What is a Supporting Organization?

 What is a Private Foundation?

-Private foundations are charitable organizations that do not qualify as public charities.
 Many are controlled by members of a family or by a small group of individuals, and usually derive much of their financial support from a small number of sources and/or investment income.
 Some private foundations invest their principal funding, then distribute the income from investments for charitable purposes.

 Because they are less open to public scrutiny, private foundations are subject to various operating restrictions and to excise taxes for failure to comply with those restrictions.